manojmj92/subtitle-downloader/Readme.txt

 Python script to download english subtitles of any movie/tv series episode.

 Get the latest version of Python at http://www.python.org/getit/.
-Make sure you download a 3.x release.

 Usage: